Convent of Jesus and Mary, Sialkot

 The Convent of Jesus and Mary, Sialkot was the first Catholic school in the Punjab and second in British India after Agra.
-It was established in 1856 opened at the request of the Archbishop of Agra.
-It was established by five nuns headed by Mother St. Gonzaga Bergonhoux.
+It was established in 1856 by five nuns headed by Mother St. Gonzaga Bergonhoux and was opened at the request of the Archbishop of Agra.
+It is one of the oldest mission school in Punjab.
+Its educational system, characterized by a blend of intellectual depth and polished structure, contributed significantly to the broader cultural shifts in the region.

 The school is located at 128 Haider Road, Sialkot Cantt 51300.